Manage Bridges

 Nodes: Typically the Bridge service is deployed on nodes/VM instances, depending on JPD environment settings.
 Click in a row of the table to see the status of each of these nodes.

-The Bridge Client manages nodes and tunnels based on data traffic.
+The Bridge Client service manages nodes and tunnels based on data traffic.
 By default, each node maintains a minimum of 2 active tunnels.
 You can tune the thresholds for tunnel creation using Bridge Advanced Parameters.

 • On a SaaS JPD, the Bridge Server tab is active.
 The JPD is the Server for the Bridges in the table.